dgoerger/dotfiles/README.md

 ```

 `$NEWSBEUTER` is called by `/etc/newsbeuter.conf`, and should point to a file containing feed URLs (consider your reading list private and yours).
 You may want to `ln -sf $XDG_RUNTIME_DIR ~/.newsbeuter` or something similar so it doesn't create an empty directory in your home folder.

+`$KNIFE_PATH` is called by `/etc/chef/knife.rb`, and should point to the certificate used to authenticate to a Chef server.
+Only valid if ChefDK is installed.